benroyalalexander/data_delta/README.md

   """)
 ```
 ## Analyzing to update query planner statistics
-Calling ANALYZE on a table that has undergone significant, recent change can improve future query performance quite a bit becaue the query planner will have more accurate statistics about the database.
+Calling ANALYZE on a table that has undergone significant, recent change can improve future query performance quite a bit because the query planner will have more accurate statistics about the database.

 ## Normalize database
 The raw data is provided in one large table with no relations and lots of duplication.
 Our application obviously is using a relational database so we need to fit the data to our database schema by: